-Place the assembly on the passenger's side on top of the leaf spring stack forward of the axle (see Figure "A" and "B").
-Attach the lower bracket to the leaf stack using the 3/8"-16 x 4 1/2" carriage bolts installed earlier and bracket strap as shown in Figure "A" and "B".
+Place the assembly on the passenger's side on top of the leaf spring stack forward of the axle (see Figure "A").
+Attach the the lower bracket to the leaf stack using the 3/8"-16 x 3 1/2" carriage bolts installed earlier and bracket strap as shown in Figure "A".
 Note that the hook on the lower bracket will capture the "U"-bolt.
-The bracket strap is used to clamp the lower bracket to the leaf stack (see Figure "A" and "B").
+Tighten the lower air spring bolt that attaches the lower bracket to the air spring.